MiguelJordans/LAPR2-G40/docs/SprintB/FURPS.md

 ***
 - Reporting

+"The client receives the notification by SMS."

-"The client receives the notification by SMS and e-mail."
+"The client receives the notification by e-mail."

 "The company is also required to generate daily (automatic) reports."